Rent To Own Pros and Cons | Is It Worth It?

 One of the biggest risks with rent-to-own is that there is no guarantee you’ll actually qualify for a mortgage at the end of the term.

-Even if you spend years improving your credit, reducing debt, and building savings, lenders can still deny financing due to changing mortgage rules, rising interest rates, income instability, stricter stress test requirements, or shifts in lending policies.
+Lenders can deny financing due to changing mortgage rules, rising interest rates, income instability, or shifts in lending policies.
+Furthermore, you must hit exact federal quantitative hurdles upon exit:

-Another challenge is that many rent-to-own buyers reach the end of the term with very little additional savings outside of their accumulated rent credits.
-Because monthly payments are often higher than standard rent, buyers may struggle to build emergency savings, reserves, or other assets during the program.
-From a lender’s perspective, this can be a red flag.
+Additionally, many rent-to-own buyers reach the end of the term with very little additional savings outside of their accumulated rent credits.
+Because monthly payments are higher than standard rent, buyers may struggle to build emergency reserves.
+From a lender’s perspective, a low asset base outside of the down payment is a red flag.
 Even if you technically have enough for a down payment, lenders also want to see overall financial stability, a manageable loan-to-value ratio (LTV), and proof you can comfortably handle the ongoing costs of homeownership.

 3. Your Deposit and Rent Credits Are Usually Non-Refundable

 And in many cases, buyers don’t walk away because they changed their mind about the house.
-Common life events can derail the purchase, including:
+Common life events can derail the purchase, including job loss, relationship breakdowns, relocation for work, or mortgage approval issues at closing.

 4. A Missed Payment Could Put the Entire Agreement at Risk